-All applicants not currently enrolled at Tri-C must complete the College application for admission/ readmission.
+All applicants not currently enrolled at Tri-C are required to complete the College application for admission/readmission.
 They must submit official college transcripts from each prior institution attended at that time.

 B. Official high school transcripts or GED test scores